Cadet (rapper)

 Blaine Cameron Johnson (2 March 1990 – 9 February 2019), known professionally as Cadet, was a British rapper.

-Blaine Johnson began pursuing a career as a rapper in 2011, releasing a number of freestyles through YouTube outlets such as OSM Vision and Link Up TV.
+Johnson began pursuing a career as a rapper in 2011, releasing a number of freestyles through YouTube outlets such as OSM Vision and Link Up TV.
 His debut project, The Commitment, was released in 2016, followed by The Commitment 2 the following year.
 He is perhaps best known for his single "Advice" featuring Deno, which peaked at number 14 on the UK Singles Chart.

 Johnson died in a car accident on 9 February 2019 on his way to a gig at Keele University in Staffordshire, three weeks before what would have been his 29th birthday.

 Career

 Gipset and underground career (2006–2009)

 Cadet first became known for his association with Krept and Konan's Gipset crew in 2006, frequently appearing in music videos for the group's freestyles.
 Cadet released his first commercial mixtape, Are You Ready, on 4 April 2008.
 The Gipset crew garnered a considerable following across social media toward the end of 2010 through their freestyles about gang life and London living.
 Gipset broke up in 2013 after Krept and Konan signed their major label deal, and all other members focused on their solo careers.